Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: Introduction

-Aiming at widening the range of the fractional exponent $\al$, we further decompose $w=z_2+w_2$ in the same spirit of the first order expansion.
-Without repeating the same considerations that apply likewise, here we introduce the solution $z_2$ to the following Cauchy problem:
+Aiming at widening the range of the fractional exponent $\al$, we further decompose $w=z_2+w_2$, in the spirit of the first order expansion.
+We thus arrive at the second order expansion $u=z+z_2+w_2$, where $w_2$ solves the equation